This is a sponsored post in partnership with The Motherhood on behalf of Texas Department of State Health Services.

 It has been a cold Texas winter!
 Soon we will all be spending more time outside as the weather is getting warmer or planning trips for Spring Break and summer destinations where mosquitoes carrying the Zika virus may be prevalent.

 Though fewer cases of Zika are being recorded, according to the Texas Department of State Health Services (DSHS) and the Centers for Disease Control (CDC), the threat of Zika transmission is still high, especially along the border, the Gulf Coast, and in urban areas where the mosquito that carries the virus is commonly found.

 How do you get Zika?

 Most reported cases of Zika are from an infected mosquito, but Zika also can be spread through blood transfusion and sexual transmission.
 Zika also can be passed from mother to child during pregnancy which can lead to severe birth defects including microcephaly.
 Sadly, children born with microcephaly have brains that may never develop properly, which could cause debilitating and life-long effects for children.
-For additional resources and recommendations for those who are pregnant or trying to become pregnant, visit texaszika.org/pregnantwomen.htm.
+For additional resources and recommendations for those who are pregnant or trying to become pregnant, visit texaszika.org/pregnantwomen.htm. or watch this video.

 Symptoms of Zika.

 Most people, about 80%, who have the Zika virus don’t experience any symptoms.
 If you do experience symptoms, the most common ones are fever, rash, joint pain and red eyes.